MiNT UK 2025

 Presentation Hall (Room 21-22)

-Workshop space located at the back of Presentation Hall
+Workshop space located at the back of the Presentation Hall

 WORKSHOP B